Skip to Main Content

 Data Axle Reference Solutions is a great first stop for building a list of competitors and a list of complementary businesses.
 Data Axle provides detailed directory information for millions of U.S. businesses and households.
 Search in this database to find other businesses in your industry. (public library access, UNC library access).

-Here's how to find businesses in Data Axle using the Advanced Search.
-This example searches by industry and geography.
-You will create a list of businesses in a given industry that operate in a geographic location.
-Watch the video and follow the instructions to try a search.
+Follow the instructions below to learn how to find businesses in Data Axle searching by industry and geography.
+This example creates a list of businesses in an industry that operate in a specific geographic area.

 You can download your results list, but there is a limit on the number of records that can be downloaded.

-3. Select search under “U.S. Businesses”
+2. Select search under “U.S. Businesses”

-5. Click on the “advanced search” tab
+3. Click on the “Advanced Search” tab

-6. Under “Business Type” on the left hand side, use keywords to choose an industry (example “restaurants” or “coffee shop”)
+5. In that center column box, use keywords to choose an industry (example “restaurants” or “coffee shop”)

 UNC Library Databases for Competitors